The Maps web page allows you to view and edit the trees, furniture and site boundaries on the estate.

 To carry out an operation on a tree/item, first, click on a ‘tool’ button along the top of the map, then click on the icons to carry out the selected action.

 - New Tree/Item: Click at the required location on the map to create a new tree or item of furniture in the selected survey.
 You are then presented with the survey form where you enter a reference and the required data.
-Afterwards, you can then use the Move tool to re-position the icon.
+After filling in the form, you can immediately adjust its position by dragging the icon.
+Later, you can use the Move tool to re-position the icon.

 - New Group: Tree Groups are added by clicking the screen at the edges of the required shape, finish with a ‘double click’ on the last position – the survey form then appears for you to fill in the details.
 Each tree’s Structure field is used to choose the map representation – polygon for groups, hedges and woodland.
-Afterwards, you can use the Reshape and Move tools to re-draw the shape.
+After filling in the form, you can immediately adjust its position by dragging the lines/vertices.
+Later, you can use the Reshape and Move tools to re-draw the shape.

 - New Line/Polygon: Lines/polygons are added by clicking the screen at the edges of the required shape, finish with a ‘double click’ on the last position – the survey form then appears for you to fill in the details.
-Afterwards, you can use the Reshape and Move tools to re-draw the shape.
+After filling in the form, you can immediately adjust its position by dragging the lines/vertices.
+Later, you can use the Reshape and Move tools to re-draw the shape.

-- Replicate: Click on an existing icon/polygon, then click at the required location on the map to create a duplicate.
-If you click on a polygon/line, then you will be expected draw a new polygon/line for the replicated item.
+- Replicate: Click on an existing icon/polygon, then click at the required location on the map to create a duplicate – e.g. copy-and-paste.
 This action copies the survey data from the existing item to fill in the initial data for the new inspection.

 - When using the Replicate tool, all the fields in the new item (except the reference and location) are pre-populated with the values from the last item that you viewed or clicked.